Užmirštos karalystės pasakos

 No one in the land remembered where the witch came from.
 Near a dark forest stood a crooked hut and a large orchard, fenced with a tall barrier and thorny bushes.
 Birds flew around her land in a wide arc, and animals walked around it.
 Only rarely would villagers find the corpse of some stray beast near a broken part of the fence.
 Because of this, a settlement began forming nearby.
 People felt safe from wolves and bears of all kinds, which in other regions sometimes would snatch children and carry them off.
 The witch herself worked with herbs and didn’t speak the human tongue.
 In times of great trouble or illness, she would sometimes suddenly appear like a ghost and pull the suffering one from death’s jaws by pouring down strange brews.
 Everyone feared the witch and never dared to go borrow salt from her.
 Children were forbidden to approach, lest some misfortune happen to them like to those forest animals.
 Brave children would throw stones at her only from afar, and she would respond with incomprehensible shrieks and curses.
 Since the children didn’t fall ill from that, parents tolerated such behaviour from the witch.
 Only whispered thoughts arose that perhaps it would be better not to take risks — and to burn her down along with her hut.

 In the morning, the witch’s roaring woke the entire village.
 Villagers ran over and saw that the two had already been cursed.
 They lay dead, twisted in horrific poses with faces contorted by suffering.
-Nearby lay an empty bucket, drained bottles of liquor, and apple cores.
+Nearby lay an empty bucket, drained bottles of alcohol, and apple cores.
 People understood that the two had provoked the witch themselves.
 But the horror and outrage over how she could kill such handsome young men was greater.
 Even though one of them had horns, hooves, and was entirely red, that only made him more appealing to the local women.
 They’d heard tales of aristocratic beasts in castles with talking teapots, who just needed to be fixed and have a ring slipped onto their claw.
 The villagers decided that patience had its limits.
 They seized the witch, stuffed one of her own apples into her mouth so she couldn’t curse, tied a stone to her neck, and drowned her right there in the lake.

 Everyone breathed easier and decided to hold a festival celebrating liberation from darkness.
 Young and old took part.
 They danced, sang, drank beer and mead.
 Without fear, they dug up her gardens, trampled her witchy herbs, picked and ate apples from the trees, baked apple pies, made apple juice, pressed apple cheese.
 They shared with each other and the children.
 Even the pigs in their pens were treated.
 The forbidden orchard’s bounty was at last available to the whole world.
 Joy knew no bounds.
 The village elders declared that there was no need to fear witches — for they weren’t so scary after all.
 They also announced they would build a monument to the monk and the devil, and every year the village would gather for a witch-defeating and apple-eating festival.
 A festive mood filled the air, the sun shone.
 It seemed even the birds began to chirp.